 Records Appraisal Guidelines for State Agencies

-The list below illustrates the types of records usually appraised for retention in the State Archives at the Wisconsin Historical Society.
+The list below illustrates the types of records usually appraised for permanent preservation in the State Archives at the Wisconsin Historical Society.
 Because of the complexity of the information generated by state government, this list does not detail every type of record that should be scheduled for transfer; rather it is intended as a guide to some of the types of information the State Archives often acquires.
 Since appraisal and retention decisions should be made within the context of all the information generated by a program or government unit, the State Archives encourages agencies to schedule all related records at the same time.
+Additionally, agencies should contact State Archives staff if there is uncertainty about the disposition of a particular series.
 Records often scheduled for preservation include:

 - Formal Minutes and Supplementary Materials of governing boards and commissions documenting substantive policy and procedural decisions.

 - Substantive Policy Records created by or on behalf of agency heads.
 When these types of records are created at the division or bureau level and do not duplicate the agency level file, they are also scheduled for transfer.
 These series may include correspondence with the Governor's office, the Legislature, other state agencies, private organizations and individuals; internal agency memoranda; narrative or statistical reports; budget estimates and justifications; and other records on the substantive programs of the agency.
 The State Archives is not interested in acquiring routine housekeeping records, requests for information, personnel or procurement records, etc., which should be scheduled separately from the policy records.

 - Legal Opinions, Administrative Rule making, and Legislative Files including records of agency legal counsel that interpret existing laws and regulations; records of the development of administrative rules; and agency comments on proposed legislation that concern the agency's principal mission.
 The State Archives is not interested in obtaining files that contain only printed copies of proposed legislation or rules.